Why Do Airline Prices Change So Much?

 Last-Minute Tickets

 Airlines look at two main types of consumers: early purchasers and last-minute purchasers.
 An early purchaser generally can wait some time to find the best deal on a flight, but often will simply buy a relatively affordable ticket, since predicting when the lowest price point is can be too difficult.
 Last-minute purchasers often pay full price for a ticket and do not have the flexibility of waiting for cheaper deals.
-As a result, prices will tend to spike radically within a few days of a flight, since airlines know some consumers have no other option.
+As a result, airline ticket prices will tend to spike radically within a few days of a flight, since the airlines know some consumers have no other option.

 Destination Popularity

-Airlines always are trying to maximize their profit based on the forecast demand for a destination.
+Airlines are always trying to maximize their profit based on the forecast demand for a destination.
 As long as their predictions do not change, prices typically will not change until immediately before the travel date.
-Occasionally, however, a destination’s popularity will increase drastically for some reason – a write-up in a national magazine, a big event, or from some other cause.
+Occasionally, however, a destination’s popularity will increase drastically for some reason; a write-up in a national magazine, a big event, or from some other cause.
 When this happens, airlines might predict increased demand and raise their prices accordingly.

 Filled Capacity

-The major factor in determining airline prices is whether an airline believes it will be able to fill all of their seats.
+The major factor in determining airfare prices is whether an airline believes it will be able to fill all of their seats.
 If there is a long lag in sales, resulting in a flight still being well below occupancy as the departure approaches, prices might undergo a major dip.
 Conversely, if there is a spike in sales for some reason, and the flight begins to fill up, prices will increase.

 Flight Closures